Mayday (Boys Noize album)

-Mayday is a 2016 studio album by German electronic music artist Boys Noize.
+Mayday is the fourth studio album by German electronic music artist Boys Noize, released in 2016.
 It features guest appearances from Benga, Remy Banks, Poliça, Hudson Mohawke, and Spank Rock.

 In advance of his tour starting in August 2016, Boys Noize released another version of "Birthday" with Hudson Mohawke, Spank Rock, Danny Brown, and Pell.
 "Rock the Bells" was previously teased in 2014, as "RunX" with Baauer, however Baauer has remained uncredited.